 For those with more time in this region there are longer Mekong River cruises between Ho Chi Minh City and Siem Reap in Cambodia, some take in the splendour of Ankor Wat, a UNESCO World Heritage Site.

-If you are looking for outstanding accommodation in District 1 of Ho Chi Minh City, we can highly recommend The Grand Hotel Saigon.
+If you are looking for outstanding hotels in District 1, we can highly recommend The Grand Hotel Saigon.
 Built in the 1930’s the Grand Hotel Saigon is divided into modern and original wings, we chose the original wing and were charmed by its old world style.

 If you have read our blog before you will know that we spend a large part of the year living in the beautiful city of Chiang Mai in Thailand.
-Living in Thailand gives us the opportunity to explore our Asian neighbours and discover other destinations for retirement and international living.
+Living in Thailand gives us the opportunity to explore our Asian neighbours.

 We were staying in the Thao Dien ward of District 2, a popular area for expats, many of whom work at the International schools in the area.
 District 2 also has a vibrant restaurant and bar scene which includes ‘La Villa’ a Michelin Star French restaurant.
 La Villa is set in a glamorous French inspired villa and the place to come for fine dining.

 The building had rooftop entertainment areas, pool and gym and full-time security staff on the premises.
-We were impressed and surprised when we found that the apartment would cost around $900 to rent per month.
+This is a perfect option for anyone wanting to have an extended stay.

 The locals were friendly and I enjoyed a smile and laugh with the lady from my favourite Pho shop, I couldn’t speak Vietnamese and she couldn’t speak English but we muddled through and in the end, she taught me some basic Vietnamese words.
 A wonderful experience!